danial-khawaja/KidneyDisease_SQL/README.md

 Conclusion:

-Overall, this data analysis suggests that age, hypertension, diabetes mellitus, and anemia are all significant risk factors for CKD.
-Further research is needed to fully understand the complex relationships between these variables and the development and progression of CKD.
-Additionally, my findings underscore the importance of regular monitoring of kidney function and early detection and management of risk factors for CKD.
+Overall, this data analysis highlights the significant impact of age, hypertension, diabetes mellitus, and anemia on the development and progression of CKD.
+Early detection and management of these risk factors, coupled with regular monitoring of kidney function, can help to prevent or slow down the progression of CKD.
+Through concerted efforts from healthcare providers, researchers, and policy makers, we can work together to improve the lives of those affected by CKD.